Ramiro Maldonado

-Ramiro Osvaldo Maldonado (born 20 July 1991) is an Argentine professional footballer who plays as a forward for Universitario de Sucre.
+Ramiro Osvaldo Maldonado (born 20 July 1991) is an Argentine professional footballer who plays as a forward for Liga Nacional club Antigua.

 Career

 Sportivo Las Parejas were Maldonado's first club.
 In his second season with the fourth tier team, 2014, they won promotion to Torneo Federal A for the 2015 campaign; with the forward having scored eight goals in thirty-four matches since the start of 2013–14; a further eight goals followed in Torneo Federal A. January 2016 saw Maldonado join Primera B Nacional side Gimnasia y Esgrima.
 He scored five goals in thirty-eight fixtures in all competitions across two campaigns.
-After a one season stint with Boca Unidos in 2017–18, which ended with relegation, Maldonado joined Primera B Nacional's Central Córdoba on 30 June 2018.
+After a one-season stint with Boca Unidos in 2017–18, which ended with relegation, Maldonado joined Primera B Nacional's Central Córdoba on 30 June 2018.